 For most of us, Google Calendar is our Personal assistant.
 Just like a personal assistant, we use it to schedule meetings, set reminders, block out our time when we need to focus on specific tasks, and even share our availability with team members.
 Basically, if it’s not on the Calendar, it did not happen!!

-However, most individuals and organizations alike are not aware that Google Calendar can be much more than a place to hold and record meetings.
-It is also a powerful event planning tool.
+However, most individuals and organizations alike, are not aware that Google Calendar can be much more than a place to schedule meetings.
+It is also a powerful event-planning tool.
 For instance, as an organization, you certainly have events that are either held virtually or in person.
-You would want to send out invites to your event attendees and as a plus enable the attendees to add these events to their calendar so that they don’t miss out on them.
+You would want to send out invites to your event attendees and as a plus, enable the attendees to add these events to their calendar so that they don’t miss out on them.
 But how exactly can you do this with Google Calendar?
 First, you would create an event Calendar and share it publicly for your planned events.
 Next, you can then publish your event(s), embed the calendar to a website, and even share the calendar with users who don’t use Google Calendar.